Kristina01111000/WordPressTheme/README.md

 		- if you do this you need to reupload it everytime you change it

-	Adding the folder manually will work better => only if you know where it is

-	Or use theme editor in wordpress dashboard
+	Adding the folder manually will work better => only if you know where it is, Or use theme editor in wordpress dashboard

-To do:

-	- need to update header file and add css file

 	- Need use the root  to add the assets folder to the theme
 		- server is filezilla
 			- the css can be updated on the wordpress theme editor

+To do:

 	- current problem is in the header array
 		- partially fixed, it shows up but the the dropdown is still not working